Let's Talk About Pumpkin Spice!

 But having read this amazing article on Peter Giuliano's blog this weekend, I really wanted to take a minute to explore PSLs for the cultural phenomenon they are.
 From the article:

 This time of year, we baristas are beset by those desiring Pumpkin Spice Lattes.
 The annual advent of the drink at the largest coffee chain in the U.S. is reason for national news.
 It’s a fever.
 A craze.
 Baristas this time of year get ready to either 1. make people lots of Pumpkin Spice Lattes or 2. explain to lots of people why they don’t have Pumpkin Spice Lattes on the menu.
 Either way, it’s a topic, and some coffee people wind up scorning the PSL as a kind of non-coffee or anti-coffee drink, a stain on the tradition of pure coffee flavor and enjoyment.

 What these people miss is that we might owe the very existence of coffee in the world to the Pumpkin Spice Latte.

 Coffee piggybacked on the spice trade to become a globally traded commodity, and the first coffee traders were really pumpkin spice traders.
 Coffee has been mixed with the spices cinnamon, clove, nutmeg, mace and ginger since the very beginning.

-This ties in with an argument I often make when snobs challenge me on the fact that 20% of our business is flavored sugar syrups: coffee has traditionally been mixed with spices, sugar, and/or milk for hundreds of years in Europe and the Middle East.
+This ties in with an argument I often make when snobs challenge me on the fact that a lot of our business is not coffee, but flavored sugar syrups: coffee has traditionally been mixed with spices, sugar, and/or milk for hundreds of years in Europe and the Middle East.
 Drinking coffee black is actually the new trend.

 That the PSL would be a blockbuster success was a surprise even for the Starbucks team that came up with the recipe: